Puualu/Puualu.eth/index.md

 Your support is appreciated!
 Donations can be sent directly to [puualu.eth](https://etherscan.io/enslookup?q=puualu.eth).

 ## NFT Gallery
+[Visit My OpenSea Profile](https://opensea.io/puualu.eth) <!-- Link directly to your NFTs if hosted on OpenSea or similar -->
 Check out some of the latest NFTs in the gallery.
 <!DOCTYPE html>
 <html lang="en">